At least 9 people have died from the Florida condo collapse as rescuers keep digging in search of survivors

-Families of more than 100 people still missing after a partial condo building collapse received sobering news Sunday, when the death toll reached nine and a fire chief said the situation looked dire.
+Families of more than 100 people still missing after a partial condo building collapse in Surfside, Florida, received sobering news Sunday, when the death toll reached nine and a fire chief said the situation looked dire.

+It came the same day as CNN learned that a town building official told residents in November 2018 that the building was "in very good shape," just days after receiving a report that warned of "major structural damage" to the tower involved in the collapse.

-Rescue crews have been sifting through a mountain of rubble since Thursday morning, hoping to find those missing after the collapse in Surfside, Florida.
+Rescue crews have been sifting through a mountain of rubble since Thursday morning, hoping to find those missing.

+Four more of the dead have been identified, Miami-Dade Mayor Daniella Levine Cava said at a news briefing Sunday evening.
+A total of 134 people have been accounted for and 152 remain unaccounted for, she said.

 "We have over 400 personnel strictly utilized for search and rescue," Miami-Dade Fire Rescue Chief Alan Cominsky said Sunday.